 7. The DST program adheres to the South Plains College zero tolerance policy for controlled substances.
-Should an instructor suspect a student is under the influence of drugs or alcohol while on campus, they will remove the student from class and/or lab and the appropriate disciplinary measures will be enforced.
+Should an

 8. All electronic devices will be used only for course related work.
 Inappropriate use of electronic devices, including cell phones, can result in your dismissal for the day with an absence.